Occurs when the left mouse button is released while the mouse pointer is over this element.

 This event is one of several related events that report the mouse-button specifics of an underlying Mouse.MouseUp event, which is an attached event that is processed by each element along an event route.

-The arguments of this event expose the arguments of the underlying Mouse.MouseUp event.
+The event data of this event exposes the event data of the underlying Mouse.MouseUp event.
 If that event is marked as handled along the event route, the mouse-button specific events are still raised; however, handlers of the mouse-button specific events must be added by explicitly calling AddHandler, with the option to handle events that are already marked as handled, in order to be listeners to the event.
+If you mark handled, you are essentially marking Mouse.MouseUp handled for all further listeners along the route, and on all related events.